oostben/polymorphism_without_inheritance/README.md

 # polymorphism_without_inheritance
 An example of polymorphism without inheritance for my own learning.

-Notice the commit hustory, different iterations are included there.
+Notice the commit history, different iterations are included there.

 Derived from https://www.youtube.com/watch?v=QGcVXgEVMJg&ab_channel=NDCConferences